micro/micro/docs/reference/README.md

 By default, if not specified, `micro server` generates and saves an encryption key to the location `~/.micro/config_secret_key`.
 This is intended for local zero dependency use, but not for production.

-To specify the secret for the micro server either the envaf `MICRO_CONFIG_SECRET_KEY` or the flag `config_secret_key` key must be specified.
+To specify the secret for the micro server either the envar `MICRO_CONFIG_SECRET_KEY` or the flag `config_secret_key` key must be specified.

 ### Errors

-The errors package provides error types for most common HTTP status codes, e.g. BadRequest, InternalSeverError etc. It's reccomended when returning an error to an RPC handler, one of these errors are used.
-If any other type of error is returned, it's treaded as an InternalSeverError.
+The errors package provides error types for most common HTTP status codes, e.g. BadRequest, InternalSeverError etc. It's recommended when returning an error to an RPC handler, one of these errors is used.
+If any other type of error is returned, it's treated as an InternalSeverError.

-Micro API detects these error types and will uses them to determine the response status code.
+Micro API detects these error types and will use them to determine the response status code.
 For example, if your handler returns errors.BadRequest, the API will return a 400 status code.
 If no error is returned the API will return the default 200 status code.

 Error codes are also used when handling retries.
-If your service returns a 500 (InternalServerError) or 408 (Timeout) the the client will retry the request.
+If your service returns a 500 (InternalServerError) or 408 (Timeout) then the client will retry the request.
 Other status codes are treated as client error and won't be retried.

 #### Usage